-Daylesford a mere 80 minutes drive from Melbourne is a place of breathtaking scenery.
+Daylesford only 80 minutes from Melbourne is a place of breathtaking scenery.

 A two day stay will barely scratch the surface of what's on offer in this vibrant region.